bibinou/unisubs/docs/api.rst

     :query team: Show only items related to a given team (team slug)
     :query video: Show only items related to a given video (video id)
-    :query action_type: Show only items with a given action type (int, see below)
+    :query type: Show only items with a given activity type (int, see below)
     :query language: Show only items with a given language (language code)
     :query before: A unix timestamp in seconds
     :query after: A unix timestamp in seconds